silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 }
 ```

-If the `recompose` command can't find a compatible version for one of your module, it will keep this dependency in your `composer.json` file with its existing constraint.
+If the `recompose` command can't find a compatible version for one of your modules, it will keep this dependency in your `composer.json` file with its existing constraint.

 [Continue to Step 2](#step2)

 ### Manually upgrading your dependencies

-The instruction in this section assumed you'll be editing your `composer.json` file in a text editor.
+The instructions in this section assume that you'll be editing your `composer.json` file in a text editor.

 #### Switching to recipes